Nill-pixel/Brokers/README.md

 ## Licença <a name="licenca"></a>

-Este projeto está licenciado sob a Licença MIT - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+Este projeto está licenciado sob a Licença APACHE - veja o arquivo [LICENSE](LICENSE) para mais detalhes.

 ---